 The La Jolla campus provides more than 1 million square feet of space on 35 acres of land (14.7 of which are owned by the institute) next to the Pacific Ocean.
 Located in close proximity to the University of California, San Diego, the campus is situated with easy access to San Diego's scientific community, which includes the Salk Institute for Biological Studies and Sanford-Burnham Medical Research Institute, as well as a concentration of some 300 biotechnology companies.
 For more information, see the California campus webpage.

-The Jupiter, FL, campus consists of a 325,000-square-foot facility consisting of three buildings completed in early 2009.
+The Jupiter, FL, campus consists of a 350,000-square-foot facility consisting of three buildings completed in early 2009.
 Adjacent to Florida Atlantic University and the future home of a branch of the Max Planck Institute, the new Scripps Florida campus is at the center of an emerging cluster of biotechnology and pharmaceutical firms.
 For more information, see the Florida campus webpage.

-The more than 200 principal investigators at TSRI include many distinguished leaders in their fields, including three Nobel laureates and numerous members of the National Academy of Sciences (including its Institute of Medicine), American Academy of Arts and Sciences, and American Association for the Advancement of Science.
+The more than 200 principal investigators at TSRI include many distinguished leaders in their fields, including two Nobel laureates and numerous members of the National Academy of Sciences (including its Institute of Medicine), American Academy of Arts and Sciences, and American Association for the Advancement of Science.

 While academic divisions are de-emphasized across the institute to encourage collaboration, each faculty member belongs to one or more of the following departments: